-Find below the list of emotional support animals on no fly list.
+Find below the list of emotional support animals on the no-fly list.

 For example, a red-lipped batfish and star-nosed mole should stay on shows like strange animal facts.
 For ESAs, choose sensible animals.

 Unfortunately, people have started misusing the ESA letter by getting weird animals.
-This has left a bad taste regarding the emotional support animals and depriving the people of utilizing their ESA privileges.
+This has left a bad taste regarding the emotional support animals and is depriving the people of utilizing their ESA privileges.

-Don’t ruin it for people who genuinely need an emotional support animal for themselves.
+So, be wise and responsible and don’t ruin it for people who genuinely need an emotional support animal for themselves.

 Yes, you can keep any animal as an ESA but don’t forget that some animals cannot survive in a confined place.
 That is dangerous for them as well as for you.

-You might have an exotic animal as your ESA such as alligators, crocodiles, and some insects such as dragonflies, but other people around you might not be okay with your animal.
+You might have an exotic animal as your ESA such as lizards, alligators, crocodiles, and some insects such as dragonflies, but other people around you might not be okay with your animal.

 So, these animals are not allowed to travel with you on the plane.

 Just like some amphibians or mammals, birds are also on the no-fly list.
-It does not matter if your bird is exotic or common; you will not be able to carry it around in the plane.
+It does not matter if your bird is exotic or common; you will not be able to carry it around on the plane.

 Peacocks are not very disciplined when they are in a state of panic.